Using Docker Container

 Warning

-• For MacOS users, unfortunately USB Passthrough is not yet supported in MacOS.
-If you are trying to connect to a Espressif device serial port from a docker container in MacOS, you could try using the Remote Serial Port.
+USB passthrough is not yet supported on macOS.
+To connect to an Espressif device’s serial port from a Docker container on macOS, consider Using Remote Serial Port.
 The RFC port can be manually defined in the idf.port configuration setting for the ESP-IDF: Flash your Project command to work.

-In this tutorial will show you how to develop your projects based on Visual Studio Code + ESP-IDF extension + ESP-IDF Docker Image to execute all ESP-IDF extension features.
+This tutorial guides you on developing projects using Visual Studio Code + ESP-IDF extension + ESP-IDF Docker Image.

 Required Tools